rcacademy/webdevcamp/week5/w5d3/exercises/README.md

 #### Exercise :runner:
 Create a new ruby app that has a method for calling out to the [Open Weather Map API](http://openweathermap.org/) and print out the current temperature to the console in Fahrenheit.
 TIP: Keep in mind that the data that comes back from this API is in JSON.

+---

 ### Chronic :calendar:

+Dealing with time and dates can be one of the more frustrating things you will do as a developer.
+The **chronic** gem exists to make parsing natural language time and date strings into Time objects that we can use in our applications.

 #### RubyGems
 [https://rubygems.org/gems/chronic](https://rubygems.org/gems/chronic)